 - X- rays- If one is infected by so many worms then they would be visible in abdomen X-ray.
 A chest x-ray can also be done to reveal larvae in the lungs.

-- Ultrasound- An ultrasound is done to find worms in liver or pancreas.
+- Ultrasound- An ultrasound is done to find worms in the liver or pancreas.

-- CT scans or MRI- Both the tests are done to show the images of internal body structures.
-CT scan is used to combine the x-ray images whereas magnetic resonance imaging uses radio waves and strong magnetic field.
+- CT scans or MRI- Both the tests are made to show the images of internal body structures.
+CT scan is used to combine the x-ray images, whereas magnetic resonance imaging uses radio waves and a strong magnetic field.

 Abdominal x-rays can also be used to detect the disease.
-The imaging is done to
+The imaging is done with:

 - Find out how many worms grew to maturity